MirrorNetworking/Mirror/README.md

     cd YOUR_PROJECT
     openupm add com.mirrorng.mirrorng
     ```
-5) Open your project i Unity
+5) Open your project in Unity

 ### Install manually
 If you prefer some pain, you can download it directly from the [release section](https://github.com/MirrorNG/MirrorNG/releases) and add it to your project.
 You will need to manually install UniTask and Cecil.